Filtered Spectral Projection for Quantum Principal Component Analysis: Introduction

+Despite its foundational role, qPCA as originally formulated faces two distinct and often conflated limitations.
+The first is \emph{spectral gap dependence}: resolving nearby eigenvalues requires phase estimation time $t \sim 1/(\lambda_1 - \lambda_2)$, imposing fundamental lower bounds on convergence rates.\cite{lloyd2014quantum} The second, more subtle limitation is \emph{eigenvalue magnitude dependence}: even when the spectral gap is fixed, algorithms based on phase encoding fail when the absolute scale of eigenvalues is small, because the phase signal $e^{-i\lambda t}$ becomes indistinguishable from the identity as $\lambda \to 0$ at finite evolution time.\cite{nghiem2025new} Nghiem et al.\ demonstrated rigorously that this magnitude failure mode renders standard qPCA ineffective even when the spectral ordering is perfectly preserved.\cite{nghiem2025new} A third consideration, highlighted by Tang's dequantization result,\cite{tang2021} is that complexity claims for qPCA must be interpreted carefully with respect to the data-access model.
+Together, these points motivate a sharper formulation of the task before choosing the spectral primitive.

+Our central observation is that \emph{in most practical qPCA settings, the operative target is spectral projection, not eigenvalue estimation}.
+When leading eigenvalues are degenerate or nearly degenerate --- as occurs in quantum chemistry, quantum state tomography, and covariance-dominated learning tasks --- individual eigenvectors are not uniquely defined and are highly sensitive to perturbations.
+The dominant invariant subspace, by contrast, is stable and physically meaningful.
+A projection-first algorithm should therefore amplify overlap with this subspace without requiring eigenvalue resolution, and without failing when the global eigenvalue scale is small.

-We introduce the Filtered Spectral Projection Algorithm (FSPA), an adaptive filter-and-renormalize iteration that amplifies dominant spectral support without explicitly encoding eigenvalues.
-At the state-update level, FSPA is equivalent to normalized power iteration with an adaptive schedule; we therefore do not claim improved gap-scaling asymptotics over that baseline.\cite{golub2013matrix} The contribution is instead task-level: a projection-first quantum spectral primitive with built-in magnitude invariance and explicit handling of degenerate dominant spectra, naturally interpretable in block-encoding/QSVT language.\cite{nghiem2025new,gilyen2019quantum}
+We introduce the \emph{Filtered Spectral Projection Algorithm} (FSPA), an adaptive filter-and-renormalize iteration that amplifies dominant spectral support without explicitly encoding eigenvalues.
+At the state-update level, FSPA is equivalent to normalized power iteration with an adaptive schedule; we therefore do not claim improved gap-scaling asymptotics over that baseline.\cite{golub2013matrix} The contribution is instead task-level: a projection-first quantum spectral primitive with built-in magnitude invariance and explicit handling of degenerate dominant spectra, naturally interpretable in block-encoding/QSVT language.\cite{nghiem2025new,gilyen2019quantum} FSPA is not intended to outperform classical power iteration in terms of asymptotic complexity.
+Its role is to serve as a stable quantum spectral primitive within circuits that already operate on quantum-encoded states --- for instance, as a subroutine in a larger quantum algorithm where $\rho$ is accessed via block-encoding rather than as an explicit classical matrix.
+In this setting, the renormalization step and magnitude invariance are properties of the quantum circuit itself, not of a classical computation.

-Main results are as follows. (i) FSPA is invariant under uniform spectral rescaling. (ii) Convergence remains gap-limited and follows the expected power-iteration-type complexity. (iii) Under degeneracy, convergence is to the dominant invariant subspace; with nonzero positive semidefinite symmetry breaking inside that subspace, the selected dominant direction is recovered.
-Numerical experiments reproduce the magnitude-collapse regime reported for estimation-first qPCA and show that FSPA removes this collapse while preserving the expected gap dependence.